ontola/home/_posts/2021-06-17-link-tutorial.md

 - [Ordered data in RDF](https://ontola.io/blog/ordered-data-in-rdf/) is a bit more complicated than JSON Arrays, so we'll use tooling to abstract these to arrays.

 In this tutorial we're going to use `react` and the [`link-lib`](https://github.com/fletcher91/link-lib/) + [`link-redux`](https://github.com/fletcher91/link-redux) (in short: Link) libraries to create a simple front-end app to render data from a Solid Pod.
+You can see the [final result on CodeSandbox](https://codesandbox.io/s/github/ontola/link-solid-boilerplate/tree/master/?file=/src/app.tsx)

 # Understanding Link: Store, Views and Topologies